Degree RequirementADN/ASN or BSN

 Where Do Correctional Nurses Work?

-Typically, Correctional nurses work in jails and penitentiaries, juvenile facilities, and secure group homes for young offenders.
-Correctional nurses may be employed by the state, or through third-party contractors that provide correctional services to the state.
+Correctional nurses typically work in jails and penitentiaries, juvenile facilities, and secure group homes for young offenders.
+They may be employed by the state or through third-party contractors that provide correctional services to the state.

 What Are the Roles & Duties of a Correctional Nurse?